-In light of the amendments made to the scheme, the scale, design and location of the proposal is such that it is considered to form acceptable development that would preserve the character and appearance of the Conservation Area and would not have an adverse impact on the character of the area.
-As such, I am satisfied that the proposed development would accord with the aims of Core Policy 14, Policy DM5 and DM9 of the ADMDPD and would be consistent with section 72 of the Planning (LB and CA) Act.
+In light of the amendments made to the scheme, the scale, design and location of the proposal is such that it is considered to form acceptable development that would preserve the character and appearance of the Conservation Area.
+As such, I am satisfied that the proposed development would accord with the aims of Core Policy 9 and 14, Policy DM5 and DM9 of the ADMDPD and would be consistent with Section 72 of the Planning (LB and CA) Act and the NPPF.